technical-writer-fabry/Solaredge-API/README.md

 # Solaredge-API
-A Postman Collection with Requests containing Preset Scripts I look forward to your feedback on this collection.
-With this, I want to provide Requests that I created using the Solaredge tutorial.
+A Postman collection of seven requests to query information at a solar edge photovoltaic system.

-With the PostmanCommunity and ChatGPT, I was able to add scripts that make it much easier to use.
-Good luck with the use!
+I created the requests using the instructions that solar edge also provides.
+Thanks to the PostmanCommunity and ChatGPT, I could add some scripts to improve the usability.

+I appreciate your feedback on this collection.

+Have fun trying it out, and good luck with your photovoltaic system!